 “Ari, don’t be mad at me,” the girl whined.
 “I don’t think you’re crazy, I just think you’ve been overwhelmed with the work and being in a new country and stuff, and I wouldn’t be worried if you didn’t keep saying it was real!”

 “You don’t understand,” Ariadne said, almost petulant.
-“I don’t think it was real.
-I think that some of the stuff I did when I in the dream is like stuff happening in the real world.”
+“I don’t think it was actually real.
+I think that some of the stuff I did when I in the dream is really happening in the real world.”

 “That’s why I don’t want to talk about it,” Ariadne said, defeated.
 “You think I’m crazy.”